Restaurant Night Fundraisers: Are They Worth It?

 To minimize the disadvantages of restaurant fundraising, combine it with something even more effective: RaiseRight.

-Boost your restaurant fundraiser earnings with RaiseRight
+Boost restaurant fundraiser earnings with RaiseRight

 - Applebee's